Siding Options for the Home

 Depending on what you want to achieve, in terms of design for your house, combined

-with how it is currently sided - these, along with climate, will in-part indicate
+with how it is currently sided - these will largely determine any

-types can be fastened right atop others, such as with added furring strips.
+types can be fastened right atop others, such as by adding furring strips.

 Each type of siding has its pros and cons.
 These relate to time